 1. Saute garlic, onion and ginger in oil

 2. Add beef and mix until it turned a little brown.

-3. Add salt or patis to taste, then add a big bowl of water.
+3. Add salt or patis to taste.

-4. Let it boil until the beef becomes tender.
+5. Add water and let it boil until the beef becomes tender.

 6. Put the mustasa leaves, leave it for three minutes then serve.